Cldwlkn13/little-munchkins/README.md

 - Button to preview the card before submission.
 - Button to cancel changes.
 - Button to delete the recipe.

+**Image Storage**
+- This app has been developed with a common image storage location in Amazon S3.

 ## Technologies